WSU SPOKANE COMMENCEMENT 2015

 Graduation is a step-by-step process leading up to the receiving of your

-Commencement refers to the ceremony, which is officiated by the president of the university and provides an opportunity for the students to share the excitement and importance of their academic accomplishments with peers, family, and friends.
+Commencement refers to the ceremony, which is officiated by a University Official on a permanent basis, and provides an opportunity for the students to share the excitement and importance of their academic accomplishments with peers, family, and friends.

 STEPS TO GRADUATION